sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 }
 ```

+(Where 'tutorial1_window' is the name of the project you created with cargo earlier)
 If you only want to support desktops, that's all you have to do!
 In the next tutorial, we'll start using wgpu!

 ## Added support for the web